As suggested by the top search, a potential buyer is perusing your house information while waiting for his or her coffee on the phone.

 The Local SEO Game for Property Agents

 Location information is part of nearly every property search.
-People type in “real estate agents Manly” or “houses for sale Fremantle.”
+People type in “real estate agents in Manly” or “houses for sale in Fremantle”.
 You want your business website to come up in these local searches.

-- Create content that focuses on location: Write about local market trends and your neighbourhood’s attributes to display your geo-specialization
+- Create content that focuses on location: Write about local market trends and your neighbourhood’s attributes to display your geo-specialisation.

-- Optimize for “near me” searches: Mobile users are always searching for “real estate agents near me.”
+- Optimise for “near me” searches: Mobile users are always searching for “real estate agents near me”.

 - Maintain an up-to-date Google Business Profile: Frequent posts with new listings and updated images can increase local visibility